-5 trainer-backed tips that’ll stop your dog from pulling on their leash
+5 tips to stop your dog from pulling on the leash

 Enjoy your daily walks with ease by following these simple tips for keeping your dog from pulling on their leash.

 Unruly leash behavior is one of the most common reasons people look to professionally train their dogs.
 And while training polite leash manners is not the easiest feat — hence the popular need for expert intervention — these tips can help you teach your dog all on your own.

 Before you get started, Shelby Semel, founder of Shelby Semel Dog Training, says it’s important to identify why your dog is pulling at their leash.
 If they’re very anxious outside and pulling to get home or just to get away, then you can't fix the symptom of pulling until you cure the root of the problem: the anxiety.

 However, if your dog or puppy is just pulling on their leash to get to things they want, we have to teach them good leash manners.
 Pet parents often think dogs are born knowing how to walk on a leash, while “sit,” “stay” and “shake” need to be taught.
 But that’s not the case.
 These tips will help get you and your pup off to a great start before you head out on some long walks.

 If you want your pup to continue behaving in a certain way, you have to reward them when they show those good behaviors.
 Feel free to shower your pet with treats or praise when your dog makes eye contact or responds to your directions during your walks.